castro

 History

-Line 608Stores full game history for repetition detection and undo functionality.
+Line 616Stores full game history for repetition detection and undo functionality.

 HistoryRemove

-Line 616Removes the last move from history (pop operation).
+Line 624Removes the last move from history (pop operation).
 Updates position table and count.
+Decrements the given position hash (the position we're unmaking from), not last_added.

 history